aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 ![image](https://github.com/aelkouhen/aelkouhen.github.io/assets/22400454/5b50cd73-2a8c-4d5b-8f66-48e66725801a)

-You now have 1 million records in the `CDC_STREAMING_TABLE` table.
+Then, you have 1 million records in the `CDC_STREAMING_TABLE` table.

 ![image](https://github.com/aelkouhen/aelkouhen.github.io/assets/22400454/f4218a7f-ea55-4857-a54d-25a6e170c5eb)

 Each record is a JSON payload received via the Snowpipe Streaming Ingestion API and stored in a Snowflake table as rows and variant datafields.

-Now you can create a more finished Dynamic Table sourcing from the landing table that reflects the "CURRENT STATE" of the source table.
+Now, you can create a more finished Dynamic Table sourcing from the landing table that reflects the "CURRENT STATE" of the source table.
 In this pattern, for each source table, you create a Dynamic Table:

 ```sql
 CREATE OR REPLACE DYNAMIC TABLE ENG.LIMIT_ORDERS_CURRENT_DT